vishvAsa/kalpAntaram/dharmaH/vishvAsaH/visheSha-dharmaH/Ashrama/vivAhaH/remarriage_divorce.md

 +++

 ## Theory
+Everywhere here Apad-dharma can alter practice. sAmAnya-dharmas are described.

 ### घट-श्राद्धम्
 "Divorce" is not a shAstrIya karma - ghaTa-shrAddha would be.
 Some people do it in case of divorce. (the concern addressed here is the possible fault due to non-performance of Ashaucha for divorced spouse's death etc..)